Our Mission is The Great Commission

 God so loved the world He gave the suffering Savior, Jesus, to die for our sins (Hebrews 10:12).
 By accepting His perfect sacrifice, we can have eternal life with the Lord and greater peace in today's increasingly crazed world as well.
 This comes through the gift of the indwelling Holy Spirit, the Comforter who proceeds from the Father (John 15:26).

 Romans 10:9 says, "If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved."
 We also must repent of our sins to be converted, forsaking our own way and pledging to follow Christ (Acts 3:19).

 If you've come to the end of yourself and know you can't make it without God, it's time for you to pray to receive Jesus.
 There's no magic chant to it, but here's a petition you can repeat:

-"Dear God, I'm sorry for my sins.
+"Dear God, I turn from my sins.
 I know I need Christ to save me.
-I now take him as my Lord and Savior, believing he rose from the dead and lives forever.
-Come into my heart, God, and make me your own.
+I wiil follow Him as my Lord and Savior, believing He rose from the dead and lives forever.
+Come into my heart, God, and make me Your own.
 In Jesus' name, amen."

 God bless you!

 Rev. Kyle Huckins, Ph.D.